Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 There are a few ways to deploy this template.
 You can use [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

-For Azure CLI I'm using the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
-But bare in mind that you don't need to use the Visual Code, you can stick with the old good always present **Command Line** on Windows or any **bash terminal**.
+For Azure CLI I'm using the Visual Code with Azure CLI extensions.
+If you would like you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
+But bare in mind that you don't need to use the Visual Code app, you can stick with the always present **Command Line** on Windows or the Linux **bash terminal**.

 ### Using Azure CLI with Visual Code

-type on the terminal window: **az login**
+In the terminal window type: **az login**

 ![Screen](./images/azlogin.png)

-You will be redirected to the Azure Portal where you can insert your credentials and log in.
+You will be redirected to the Azure Portal in your web browser where you can insert your credentials and log in.

-After logged in, you will see your credentials on the terminal.
+After logging in, you will see your credentials on the terminal.

 To set the right subscription, type following command: